Gender of God in Sikhism

-Irrespective of the native-language meaning of the Mantra, the standard English translation neutralises the implied gender of God in Sikhism.
+Irrespective of the native-language meaning of the Mantra, the standard English translation neutralises the implied Gender of God in Sikhism.

 Gurū Granth

 The scripture of Sikhism is the Gurū Granth (GG).
 Printed as a heading for the Guru Granth, and for each of its major divisions, is the Mul Mantra, a short summary description of God, in Punjabi.
-Sikh tradition has it that this was originally composed by Nanak Dev (1469–1539), the founder of Sikhism.
+Sikh tradition has it that this was originally composed by Guru Nanak Dev (1469–1539), the founder of Sikhism.